LIT-Protocol/developer-guides-code/sign-and-combine-ecdsa/nodejs/README.md

 cp .env.example .env
 ```

-Within the `.env` there is the ENV:
+Within the `.env` file there are the following ENVs:

 1. `ETHEREUM_PRIVATE_KEY` - **Required**
     - Must have Lit `tstLPX` tokens on the `Chronicle Yellowstone` blockchain